elibroftw/blog.elijahlopez.ca/content/posts/excel-filter-table-excluding-headers.md

   - excel
   - finance
   - tutorial
+summary:  This Excel tutorial demonstrates how to use the FILTER formula to extract data from a table while excluding headers.
+This formulas also filters based on a condition (e.g., non-blank status).
 ---

 Enter a variant of the formula below where Table1 is the name of the table (Ctrl + T to create tables in Excel).
 Since we are using a formula in another sheet, it might be prudent to place this on row 3 to make room for custom headers on row 1 and custom data (or another filter) on row 2.